didiersmith/steve/chapters/gods-diner.md

 "Thanks," responded Russell.
 He sat down, confused and nervous.

 The man slid into the booth next to the young lady.
 He marvelled at each of their faces in turn, as they sat in awkward silence.
-"I'm so very pleased to meet you," he opened.
+"I'm so very pleased to meet you," he said.

 "Thanks," responded Vincent.
 "I'm Vincent."
 He stuck his hand out across the table.
-The man looked at it and cocked his head in confusion, before his face brightened in a moment of realization.
+The man looked at it and cocked his head in a moment of confusion, before his face brightened in realization.
 He grasped Vincent's hand in both of his and shook it vigorously.

-"Very pleased to meet you, Vincent!"
+"I know," he said.
+"You're one of Murdoch's islanders.
+I'm very pleased to meet you."

+The man's face broke out in a huge smile as he moved on to the woman.
+"Stacy," he said.
+"So nice to finally meet you in person!
+Sorry to hear about your mother."

-The young lady introduced herself next, and was also subjected to the enthusiastic handshake.
-Her name was Stacy.
+The young lady looked confused, and teared up at the mention of her mom.

-Finally, Russell it was Russell's turn.
-Having witnessed the previous two handshakes, he was more prepared than the others, but still found himself wondering if it was possible for a handshake to dislocate a shoulder.

-After the handshakes were complete, the three original booth occupants looked at the curious stranger expectantly.
-He smiled a big toothy grin and stared back at the three of them in turn.
+Finally, the man turned to Russell.
+"And you must be..." he struggled and waited for Russell to introduce himself.

+"I'm Russell."

+"Oh, yes, that's right.
+Roommate Russ.
+Very good to meet you."
+He stuck his hand out and subjected Russell to his awkward handshake.

+Russell was slightly offended.

-"And you are?" prompted Stacy.
+"And you are?" asked Stacy.

-"Oh yes," responded the man.
-"I'm God.
-But you can call me Steve."
+"Oh right!" responded the man.
+"Silly me.
+I'm God - but you can call me Steve."